 Top FaaS Providers

-Azure Functions lets you speed up and simplify serverless app development with serverless computing.
-This event-driven platform can solve complex orchestration problems that appear in your Azure computing environment.
+Azure Functions can solve complex orchestration problems that appear in your Azure computing environment.
 The set of functions includes automated and flexible scaling based on your workload volume, integrated programming volume based on triggers and bindings, end-to-end development experience, and a variety of programming languages and hosting options.
-All in all, Azure lets you create reliable serverless applications with built-in security and monitoring.

 Why Choose BaaS over FaaS

-For reaching the maximum benefit from picking BaaS over FaaS, ensure your tech vendor can deliver this list of components:
+For reaching the maximum benefit from picking BaaS FaaS provider, ensure your tech vendor can deliver this list of components:

 - Cloud Code Functions